 pretty simple, albeit maybe a bit time consuming, but the end product is very

 you bring in the cake.

-For decoration on top of the cake, I used what is called a St. Honoré pastry tip.
+For decoration on top of the blueberry cream cake, I used what is called a St. Honoré pastry tip.
 It is a special tip used to decorate a type of French pastry called the gateau St. Honoré.
 I kinda broke conventions here when I used the tip on a cake other than the Honoré and I may even get flack from hardcore French pâtissiers.
 I’ve been wanting to use this tip and let’s face it, I don’t think I’ll be making a gateau St. Honoré any time soon.
 Not because I’m hating it but I have other cakes I want to try.